EmTampz/CacaoTrace/README.md

 ## :computer: Hackathon submission by Team CacaoTrace

 🚀 **About CacaoTrace** \
 CacaoTrace is a revolutionary service, it provides a platform that enables a system of trust between consumers, investors and cooperatives.
-By using ICP and blockchain technology, we utilize inventory transparency and digital tokenization to help empower cacao farming in Davao.
+By using blockchain technology under the platform of ICP, we utilize  digital tokenization and supply chain transparency to help empower Cacao farming and manufacturing in Davao.

 :gear: **Key Features**